 Notre Dame cathedral is probably the most famous and visited of all the monuments we have in Paris.
-But at the time it is currently closed to visitors, so come to admire the magnificent Sainte Chapelle and Conciergerie nearby.
-The Opera House really deserves a guided tour to appreciate its unbelievable architecture.
+Nevertheless, at the time, it is currently closed to visitors, so come to admire the magnificent Sainte Chapelle and Conciergerie.
+Above all, the Opera House really deserves a guided tour to appreciate its unbelievable architecture.
 If you are more interested in celebrities, have a look at the Pere Lachaise cemetery or the Pantheon.

 For more information, click on the eyes below

 Commissioned by Napoleon III, Charles Garnier’s opera house was inaugurated in 1875.
 First of all, have a look at the spectacular horse-shoe shaped auditorium.
 Its ceiling was decorated by Marc Chagall.
 An astonishing staircase is located right in the middle of the building.
 Mainly famous for being the birthplace of the story « the Phantom of the Opera ».
-Discover this sumptuous building, following a standard visit or one more related to ballerinas and female characters, such as Maria Callas.
+Discover this sumptuous construction, following a standard visit.
+Besides, another tour is related to incredible women such as ballerinas, courtesans or singers like Maria Callas.

 THE SAINTE CHAPELLE

 King Saint Louis decided to build the Sainte Chapelle to display the holy relics of Jesus Christ.
 As a matter of fact, this gem of radiant gothic is really a must-see of Paris.
-Stunning stained glass windows, depicting scenes from the Bible surround you in the upper level.
-A standard guided tour is available as well as a tour related to biblical female characters and the king’s family.
+Stunning stained glass windows depicting scenes from the Bible surround you in the upper level.
+A standard guided tour is available as well as a tour related to biblical female characters and women of the king’s family.

 A former royal castle during the Middle Ages, it was turned into a prison at an early date.
 Mainly known for being a prison during the French Revolution, many prestigious people, were incarcerated here.
 As for example, Marie-Antoinette, just before her execution at the time of the Terror.
 Follow in the footsteps of the queen and many other captivating characters.